hkershaw-brown/ww3_toolbox/README.md

  source ww3_grids/bin/activate
  grids/create_netcdf.sh

+Note the tx0.1v3 grid files are too big to push to git hub

 ## Step 1: Prepare grid

 Tools for generating grid and preparing for the input file are located in the folder `grids/`.